jachin/cw-unconf-taleb/index.rst

 Clockwork's Process
 ===================

-- Clockwork has a very antifragile process.
+- Clockwork has a very antifragile process
 - Lots of small mistakes
 - Lots of small improvements

 Clockwork's Team
 ================

-- Trust grows when things go wrong.
+- Trust grows when things go wrong

 Questions and Discussion
 ========================